220523-Java-React/demos/README.md

-# Welcome to 211025 Java Enterprise!
+# Welcome to 220523 Java/React!

-This is the repository for the remote Fullstack Java Enterprise Revature batch starting May 23rd, 2022.
+This is the repository for the remote Fullstack Java/React Revature batch starting May 23rd, 2022.
 Here you will find all of the notes from class aslong with study-guides, project guidelines, and more resources.

 > QC is important!
 It is meant to simulate the interview process.
 Check out [this guide on how to do well](https://github.com/bpinkerton/how-to-do-well-in-qc).